No Fees Unless We Win 206-919-3215

 - Seek emergency medical attention, even if you do not feel injured.

 - Photograph your injuries, the animal, and the scene of the attack.

 - Exchange contact information with any witnesses who saw the bite.

 - If possible, identify the animal’s owner and collect his or her contact information.

-After receiving treatment, contact a Washington dog bite lawyer to discuss your case and your legal options.
+After receiving treatment, contact a Bellingham dog bite lawyer to discuss your case and your legal options.
 Your attorney can help you identify your optimal path to compensation.